Miss Bahia

 Miss Bahia is a Brazilian Beauty pageant which selects the representative for the State of Bahia at the Miss Brazil contest.
 The pageant was created in 1954 and has been held every year since with the exception of 1990, 1993, and 2020.
 The pageant is held annually with representation of several municipalities.
-Since 2021, the State director of Miss Bahia is, Victor Lins Gonçalves.
+Since 2022, the State director of Miss Bahia is, Juliana Alves.
 Bahia has won three crowns in the national contest and also the state that produced the second and most recent Miss Brazil to win the Miss Universe contest, Martha Vasconcellos of Salvador.

 The following women from who competed as Miss Bahia have won Miss Brazil: